yehia67/Eco-Track/README.md

 # Eco-Track
-A supply chain system to  force organizations to use Eco-friendly products and on the same time help organizations to get all materials they need to recycle  a product.
+A supply chain system to force organizations to use Eco-friendly products and at the same time help organizations to get all materials they need to recycle a product.
 Using IOTA the next generation distributed ledger based on Tangle

 ## Run IOTA In Private Mode
-To run our application you need first to setup an  IRI (iota refernce implemntation) node.
+To run our application you need first to set up an  IRI (iota reference implementation) node.
 ```
 cd private_Tangle/one-command-tangle
 sudo docker-compose up
 ```
-Modify `IotaGlobal.js` to make sure the provide link is  http://localhost:14265
+Modify `IotaGlobal.js` to make sure the provider link is  http://localhost:14265
 ```
 cd Eco-Track/website/api/models/actions/Functions/MAM
 nano IotaGlobal.js